hyukahn16/hyukahn16.github.io/_posts/paper_summary/2023-09-28-reducing-excessive-margin-achieve-better-accuracy-robustness-trade-off.markdown

   </font>
 <ins>What are the claimed contributions of the paper?</ins><br>
   <font size="3.5">
-  The paper attempts to address the research problem by studying the effects of adversarial training ("_[examining] the changes induced in the decision boundary of a deep network during adversarial training_").
-They claim that adversarial training causes "_unwarranted increase in the margin along certain adversarial directions_" which leads to lower accuracy.<br>
+  The paper attempts to address the research problem by studying the effects of adversarial training ("<em>examin[ing] the changes induced in the decision boundary of a deep network during adversarial training</em>").
+They claim that adversarial training causes "<em>unwarranted increase in the margin along certain adversarial directions</em>" which leads to lower accuracy.<br>
   </font>
 <ins>How do the authors substantiate their claims?</ins><br>
 <ins>What are the conclusions?</ins>